abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 ## Login to the Azure portal

-1. In the **HCIBox-Client** virtual machine, double-click on the Microsoft Edge browser shortcut that is provided on the desktop.
+1. In the **LocalBox-Client** virtual machine, double-click on the Microsoft Edge browser shortcut that is provided on the desktop.

    ![](./media/azure-portal-edgea.png)